umakantsharmacedcoss/developer-documentation/source/includes/_plugin_translations.md

 ### Domains

 Language strings can be organized into domains.
-Each domain should be its own file in the addon's language locale folder(s).
-The addon can use any domain it wants but Mautic makes consistent use of three domains:
+Each domain should be its own file in the plugin's language locale folder(s).
+The plugin can use any domain it wants but Mautic makes consistent use of three domains:

 Domain | Description
 -------|------------